Ix Shen: Career

 Shen began his acting career in TCS (now Mediacorp) in 1995 after emerging the male winner of Star Search, a televised talent search competition.
 In 2000, he joined SPH MediaWorks not long after the latter was established.
-In late 2004 SPH MediaWorks was merged into MediaCorp and Shen was one of the 20 artistes who were transferred back to MediaCorp.
+In late 2004 SPH MediaWorks was merged into MediaCorp and Shen was one of the 20 artistes who rejoined MediaCorp.

 The 2007 television series Honour and Passion, produced by MediaCorp Channel 8 and sponsored by Singapore's Ministry of Defence (MINDEF), featured Shen in the role of a terrorist named Wu Chengyi, who holds the lives of Singaporeans to ransom.
 Metamorphosis, another MediaCorp Channel 8 television series aired in 2007, also featured Shen as being involved in terrorism activities.

 In 2009, he starred in 2 ntv7 shows: Lion Hearts and My Destiny which was shown in Malaysia.
 Shen had a small role in the 2010 film Old Cow Vs Tender Grass.

 In 2011, Shen returned to local screens where he starred in the series The Oath alongside Christopher Lee, Jesseca Liu and Ann Kok.
 As of 2017, The Oath is Shen's last television role, but he has not ruled out a return to television.